Coder731/arrow_functions_challenge_from_template/README.md

     at node:internal/main/run_main_module:17:47
 ```

+#### post interim change

+now the error is gone from:
+x
+to
+createInterface
+error in js file 2,
+as in js file 4

 #### Q3

 Q3/ If so, are there differences?

 Q4/ What are they?